 way as a security guy or a hacker or whatever.

 Social bookmarking sites.
 All are vulnerable to this.
-In fact,
+In fact, there's a

 bunch of click-checking worms that have gone around, both against Twitter,